 the challenge

-AWS wanted a scavenger hunt experience for GTC San Jose — something that would get conference attendees moving, engaged, and interacting with Kiro in a way that felt native to the event rather than bolted on.
+AWS wanted a scavenger hunt experience for GTC San Jose — something that would get conference attendees interacting with the hidden NVIDIA TECH throughout the Kiro haunted house.

 The original plan involved physical pieces of paper.

 There's nothing wrong with paper.
 But at a global AI and tech conference, a printed sheet felt like a missed opportunity.
-If the experience was going to reflect the product and the moment, it needed to be digital, interactive, and built to live in the room.
+If the experience was going to reflect the experience, it needed to be digital, interactive, and built to live in the room.

-The timeline to make that happen: two weeks.
+The timeline to make it happen: two weeks.

 The Real Problem

 The constraint wasn't just speed.
-It was the number of handoffs a concept normally travels through before it ships — and how much gets lost at each one.
+It was the number of handoffs a concept normally travels through before it ships.

 Client vision to creative brief.
 Brief to prototype.
 Prototype to dev.
 Dev to QR code in someone's hand at a conference.
-Every translation is a place where something drops.
-The only way to protect the idea end to end was to stay in it end to end.
+We needed to ditch the traditional work flow and leverage AI to make it happen.

 DAy 1: Concep to brief

-Using Claude to accelerate the structural thinking — game logic, user flow, UX copy — I turned AWS's vision into a written brief and clickable prototype in a single afternoon.
+I used Claude to accelerate the structural thinking — game logic, user flow, UX and copy.
+I turned AWS's vision into a written brief and clickable prototype in a single afternoon.
 Not a rough sketch.
 Something a developer could actually build from.

 week 1: prototype to build

-I stayed in the project as one dev got to work — creative direction, copy decisions, UX calls, feedback on each iteration.
+I stayed in the project and worked with one developer to bring our web app to life.
+I was in charge of creative direction, brand compliance, copy decisions, and UX calls.
 The kind of presence that keeps a build from drifting from the original intent.

 week 2: build to shipped